 The intern must successfully complete the objectives for each supervised practice experience and meet all requirements for the master’s degree.
 They must also defend and pass a thesis defense (thesis-option) or a problem statement defense.

-The mission of the dietetic internship program is to provide students with the skills and knowledge to be a competent registered dietitian through quality experiences that enhance professional excellence.
+The mission of the Dietetic Internship (DI) is to provide students with the skills and knowledge to be a competent entry-level registered dietitian through quality experiences that enhance professional excellence.
 The completion of a graduate degree along with the experiential component provides a foundation for future advances in dietetic practice.
 Equally important, successful completion of the program prepares students to sit for the registration examination.
-The mission is consistent with the missions of WVU, the Davis College and the Division of Animal and Nutritional Sciences; to provide a high quality, student-centered educational experience and to bring the resources of the University to all segments of society through providing high quality programs of instruction.

 Program Goals and Outcomes